Extended formulations for convex hulls of graphs of bilinear functions: Abstract

 \section{Abstract}

 We consider the problem of characterizing the convex hull of the graph of a bilinear function $f$ on the $n$-dimensional unit cube $[0,1]^n$.
 Extended formulations for this convex hull are obtained by taking subsets of the facets of the Boolean Quadric Polytope (BQP).
-Extending existing results, we propose the systematic study of properties of $f$ that guarantee that certain classes of BQP facets are sufficient for an extended formulation.
-We use a modification of Zuckerberg's geometric method for proving convex characterizations [Geometric proofs for convex hull defining formulations, Operations Research Letters \textbf{44} (2016), 625--629] to prove some initial results in this direction.
-We complement our theoretical results with a computational study, in which we apply the BQP facets to random graphs and (quadratically constrained) quadratic programs to determine which of the inequalities are strongest in practice.
+Extending existing results, we propose a systematic study of properties of $f$ that guarantee that certain classes of BQP facets are sufficient for an extended formulation.
+We use a modification of Zuckerberg's geometric method for proving convex hull characterizations [Geometric proofs for convex hull defining formulations, Operations Research Letters \textbf{44} (2016), 625--629] to prove some initial results in this direction.
+In particular, we provide small-sized extended formulations for bilinear functions whose corresponding graph is either a cycle with arbitrary edge weights or a clique or an almost clique with unit edge weights.